annadpp/CodeOp-Front_FinalProject/README.md

-# Meal Planning App ReadMe - CodeOp Front-End final project
+# Meal Planning App - CodeOp Front-End final project

 ## What is Meal Planning App about